-Look for this book at your local indie bookstore or community library.
+Look for both of these books at your local indie bookstore or at your community library.